learn-co-curriculum/dsc-sql-lab/README.md

 You will be able to:

-- Practice your SQL knowledge
+* Use `Group By` statements in SQL to apply aggregate functions like: `COUNT`, `MAX`, `MIN`, and `SUM`
+* Decide and perform whichever type of join is best for retrieving desired data
+* Use the `HAVING` clause to compare different aggregates
+* Write subqueries to decompose complex queries

 ## Getting Started

-As in previous labs, we'll make use of the `sqlite3` library as well as `pandas`.
-By combining them, we'll be able to write queries as Python strings, and make sure that the results are always returned as a pandas DataFrame.
+As in previous labs, we'll make use of the `sqlite3` library as well as Pandas.
+By combining them, we'll be able to write queries as Python strings, and make sure that the results are always returned as a Pandas DataFrame.

 We'll start by loading both libraries and connecting to the database we'll be using for this lab, `data.sqlite`.
 You may remember this database from a previous lab.
 As a refresher, here's the ERD diagram for this database: